-If You Sit Most Of The Day, Don’t Cross Your Legs
+If You Sit Most Of The Day, Don’t Cross Your Legs.
+Here’s Why

 According to JustStand.org, we spend anywhere from 7.7 to 15 hours sitting down every day.
-Furthermore, people who sat for more than 11 hours increased their risk of death by a whopping 40 percent, according to a study published in Archives of Internal Medicine.
+Furthermore, people who sat for hours with their legs crossed increased their risk of death by a whopping 40 percent, according to a study published in Archives of Internal Medicine.
 Scary, right?

 Although the solution may seem simple – stop sitting down – it’s much easier said than done since more of us are performing sedentary desk jobs.
 Sitting for long periods of time can lead to obesity and other serious health issues.
 Here are three ways your desk job is seriously jeopardizing your health.